JSeabed/yStefan/README.md

 LCD 4D systems control

+## Installation
+To install the genieInterface and webserver.
+Go to the directory with install.sh.
+run:
+> ./install.sh

 ## Genie Shell
 There is a small script function added for testing individual functions.
 The shell is commented in the genieInterface.c file.
 Uncomment the shell and use the command: